GeorgeMC2610/BenzinApp/README.md

 + Input and store data for each fill-up including kilometers driven, liters of fuel, and cost.
 + Automatically calculate and display fuel efficiency statistics such as liters per 100 km, km per liter, and cost per km.
 + View visual graphs to track your car's statistics over time.
++ Keep track of the car's malfunctions and services.
++ Calculate a one-time travel cost and consumption.
++ Calculate repeating trips' cost and consumption over the course of weeks.

 **IMPORTANT WARNING:** This app is still in its alpha phase.
 It's highly recommended to __**backup all of your fuel fill records**__ in some other program (e.g. Excel) and not solely use this app to track your statistics. **Also please be aware that the app might crash a lot**.